terryaney/KatApp/scripts/readme.md

 The `v-ka-value` directive is responsible assigning element HTML content from the calculation results.
 It is simply a shorthand syntax to use in place of [`v-html`](#v-html--v-text) and [`rbl.value()`](#iapplicationdatarblvalue).

+- [v-ka-value Model](#v-ka-value-model) - Discusses the properties that can be passed in to configure the `v-ka-value` directive.
+- [v-ka-value Samples](#v-ka-value-samples) - Various use examples of how to use `v-ka-value`.
+- [v-ka-value Model Segments With Periods](#v-ka-value-model-segments-with-periods) - Displays how to use `v-ka-value` if the `keyValue` contains one or more periods (which would break the default `.` delimitted segment string usually passed in for configuration).

 ### v-ka-value Model

 The model used to configure how a `v-ka-value` will find the appropriate calculation result value is simply a `.` delimitted `string`.